mirego/dispatch/README.md

 From time to time, it can be useful to pass some specific stacks for a single pull request that differ from the ones used in the Webhook URL. `#dispatch/<stack>` tags can be added to the pull request body and Dispatch will use them as stacks instead of the default ones (configured in the webhook URL).

-### Contributors blacklist
+### Contributors blocklist

-GitHub users listed in `blacklist` will never be requested for a review nor mentionned.
+GitHub users listed in `blocklist` will never be requested for a review nor mentionned.

 ### Learners